 After his fast, Gandhi did campaign tirelessly to change the attitudes of his fellow Hindus toward untouchability.
-In this he achieved some measure of success.
+In this, he achieved some measure of success.
 By lashing caste reform to the independence movement, Gandhi drew international attention to untouchability and forced caste Hindus to confront the issue.
-Untouchables, however, continued to experience overwhelming deprivations in the areas of civil rights, education, employment, and the use
+Untouchables, however, continued to experience overwhelming deprivations in the areas of civil rights, education, employment, and the use of public facilities.
+Unwilling to alienate Hindus from the nationalist cause and skeptical of any reforms won by coercion, Gandhi could touch upon these problems only lightly.
+He preferred charitable remedies to legal ones and focused his campaigns on symbolic issues such as temple entry and intermarriage rather than structural ones.

-Richard B. Gregg, "The Meaning of Gandhi's Fast," World Tomorrow, 28 Sept.
-1932, 299.
+56 Richard B. Gregg, "The Meaning of Gandhi's Fast," The World Tomorrow, 28 September 1932, 299.
 Du Bois, in his own coverage of the fast, struck upon a similar formulation, quoting approvingly a description of the Communal Award as "the decree of the Raj that the higher caste should constitute an electorate separate from the Untouchables."
-W. E. B. Du Bois, "Foreign News," Crisis 39 (1932), 351.
+W. E. B. Du Bois, "Foreign News," The Crisis 39 (1932): 351.

-Fischer, Life of Mahatma Gandhi, 320.
+57 Fischer, Life of Gandhi, 320.

-Martin Luther King, Jr., who in 1957 cited Fischer's Life of Mahatma Gandhi as one of the five books that most strongly influenced him, clearly drew on Fischer's account when, in 1959, he preached his own version of the fast.
+58 Martin Luther King, Jr., who in 1957 cited Fischer's Life of Gandhi as one of the five books that most strongly influenced him, clearly drew on Fischer's account when, in 1959, he preached his own version of the fast.
 When Gandhi broke the fast, King explained to his parishioners, "untouchables from all over India went into the temples, and all of these thousands and millions of people put their arms around Brahmins and people of other castes.
 Hundreds and millions of people who had never touched each other for two thousand years were now singing and praising God together.
 And this was the great contribution that Mahatma Gandhi brought about."
-Martin Luther King, Jr., "Palm Sunday Sermon on Mohandas K. Gandhi" (1959), in The Papers of Martin Luther King, Jr., ed.
-Clayborne Carson (Berkeley: University of California Press, 2000-), 5: 154-5.
+Martin Luther King, Jr., Palm Sunday Sermon on Mohandas K. Gandhi, 1959, in The Papers of Martin Luther King, Jr., ed.
+Clayborne Carson (Berkeley: University of California Press, 2000), 5:154-155.